 Beurre Maître d’Hôtel (Maitre d’Hotel Butter)

 - 100 grams of soft butter (about 1/2 cup)

 - 2 TBSP of fresh parsley, finely chopped

 - In a bowl, mix all ingredients together with a spoon or a Kitchen Aid type appliance until you obtain a creamy texture.

 - Place on plastic wrap and roll it to form a log of about 1 inch in diameter.

 Art of the Home Suggestions:

 - Perfect to accompany: grilled meat and fish, steamed potatoes or vegetables.

 - Slicing your beurre maître d’hotel: for a clean cut, place cutting knife under hot water prior to slicing the frozen butter maître d’hôtel.

-- When storing in freezer: place plastic wrapped log in aluminium foil or in a freezer bag for longer preservation of freshness.
+- When storing in the freezer: place plastic wrapped log in aluminum foil or in a freezer bag for longer preservation of freshness.